 Social Worker Review

+Assessor: are you able to make your own decisions?
+Me: yes.
+Assessor: always?
+Me: yes.
 Assessor: (with a sceptical expression) but…if you needed advice when making a decision, who would you ask?
+Me: myself!?

 Stranger, whilst leaning over, “It’s good to see you getting out and about”